 As you immerse yourself in sociology, you'll acquire a broad ranging and deep understanding of society, and of how everyday life connects to wider social issues.
 You’ll also explore how sociological knowledge is grounded in robust theory and research methods.

-93% of our Sociology students were in jobs or further study 15 months after completing (Graduate Outcomes survey 2021)
+93% of our Sociology students were in jobs or further study 15 months after completing their studies (Graduate Outcomes survey 2021)